Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - Category 8: 85,000 points per night (average value of ~1.5 cents per point)

-As an overall average, you will usually get about 1 cent of value per point across all hotel brands in the Marriott family.
-But earning even higher (over 3 cents per point) is very possible if you are willing to look around.
-Don’t forget that Marriott’s 5th night free perk is available to everyone and helps significantly in making your points worth even more.
+As an overall average, you will usually get about one cent of value per point across all hotel brands in the Marriott family.
+But earning even higher (over three cents per point) is very possible if you are willing to look around.
+Don’t forget that Marriott’s 5th-night-free perk is available to everyone and helps significantly in making your points worth even more.

 You can read check out these posts to learn more about the Marriott Bonvoy program: